New weapon tested against multi-drug resistant TB

 "We've been looking for new chemical classes of drugs for tuberculosis for a while," said Scott G. Franzblau, director of the Institute for Tuberculosis Research at the University of Illinois at Chicago, who was not connected with the study.

-He told Reuters Health it is not surprising that a new drug would help against drug-resistant strains.
+He told Reuters Health it's not surprising that a new drug would help against drug-resistant strains.

 "That's kind of a given.
 Any new class of TB drug is expected to work against drug resistant strains because they haven't had a chance to become resistant to it.
 That's the easier part in making a dent in TB," he said.

-"The harder part is, can you really get a drug that will help you shorten treatment?
-The preclinical data in mice suggested that this drug should be able to do that as well as others in its class, one of which is in clinical trial and the other is in a preclinical trial."
+"The harder part," Franzblau continued, "is, can you really get a drug that will help you shorten treatment?
+The preclinical data… in mice suggested that this drug should be able to do that as well as others in its class, one of which is in clinical trial and the other is in a preclinical trial."

 Tuberculosis causes about 1.8 million deaths each year and about 440,000 cases worldwide involve bacteria that have learned to resist conventional drugs such as isoniazid and rifampin.